Skip to main content

 L.E.A.F.
 Pharmaceuticals Dispute

 A separate pre-petition dispute involved L.E.A.F.
 Pharmaceuticals LLC.
-L.E.A.F. filed a state court action in November 2024 alleging that Azzur had destroyed or lost active pharmaceutical ingredients for a patented cancer drug stored at one of Azzur's facilities under a Master Services Agreement.
-L.E.A.F. asserted claims for breach of contract, negligence, bailment, gross negligence, and conversion, seeking at least $2 million for API replacement costs and $18.75 million in lost profits over a ten-month period.
-The confirmation order resolved the matter by lifting the automatic stay solely to permit L.E.A.F. to pursue insurance coverage disputes, with any recovery strictly limited to available insurance proceeds and the underlying claim disallowed against the debtors' estate.
+In its motion for relief from stay, L.E.A.F. alleged that Azzur had destroyed or lost active pharmaceutical ingredients for a patented cancer drug stored at one of Azzur's facilities under a Master Services Agreement.
+L.E.A.F. sought at least $2 million for replacement costs and $18.75 million in lost profits.

 Frequently Asked Questions